saharkhmissi11/InsuranceApplication/README.md

      - RiskAssessment.dmn : this a DMN model which makes a decision and gives the nature of the risk based on the user information
      - start.html : this is an embedded task form .
 The user will fill a html form to enter his information.
      - decide.html : this is an embedded task form .
 The assigned user will use this html form to decide whether the application will be accepted or not
+## Workers
+contains tasks performed by external sytems (.NET).
+For example,if the application is accepted, ReceiveAcceptanceAdapter.cs will add message "your application is accepted" that can be read in the Camunda Platform Run